isomerpages/pmo-nccs/media/speeches/_posts/2012-04-15-interventions-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-at-the-east-asia-low-carbon-growth-partnership-dialogue-on-15-april-2012.md

 ---
 layout: post
-title: Interventions by Dr Vivian Balakrishnan, Minister for the Environment and Water Resources, at the East Asia Low Carbon Growth Partnership Dialogue on 15 April 2012
+title: Interventions by Minister for the Environment and  Water Resources Dr Vivian Balakrishnan at the East Asia Low Carbon Growth Partnership Dialogue
 subtitle: 15 Apr 2012
 permalink: /media/speeches/interventions-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-at-the-east-asia-low-carbon-growth-partnership-dialogue-on-15-april-2012
 ---
-### INTERVENTIONS BY DR VIVIAN BALAKRISHNAN, MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES, AT THE EAST ASIA LOW CARBON GROWTH PARTNERSHIP DIALOGUE ON 15 APRIL 2012

 **Preamble**
 Our vision for Singapore is a climate-resilient global city that is well-positioned for green growth.
 Our National Climate Change Strategy and plans will be set out in a document called the National Climate Change Strategy 2012.